 Darioush and Shahpar’s daughter Sally Khaledi officially joined the Darioush team in 2021.
 Born in Iran but raised in California she has a passion for not only wine, but also fashion and travel.

-Amar Ranch Oxnard
+Amar Ranch Oxnard, permanently closed

-Buy Low Market, Norwalk
+Buy Low Market, Norwalk, permanently closed

-Top Valu Market, Long Beach
+Top Valu Market, Long Beach, permanently closed

-Valu Mart Food Warehouse, Temple City
+Valu Mart Food Warehouse, Temple City, permanently closed

-A bit of interesting Napa trivia: the site of Darioush Winery used to be Altamura Winery and Vineyards – unfortunately the old Altamura home burned down in 2017 during bush fires.
-This property is 33 acres and along with the winery and hospitality buildings, is planted to Cabernet Sauvignon, Merlot and Syrah.
-When Darioush purchased the property, vines were planted to Chardonnay and Sangiovese.
-Darioush owns four other vineyards including the nearby Ashley Vineyard in the Oak Knoll District (named after Darioush and Shahpar’s granddaughter), the 22-acre Sage Vineyard high on the slopes of Mt.
-Veeder, a vineyard in Coombsville (near the city of Napa) and their most recent acquisition the 21-acre former Grigsby Vineyard in Yountville from previous owners, Rocca Family Vineyards.
-AS of our latest update to this review, Darioush owns 130 acres in Napa Valley of which approximately 65 are under vine.
+Darioush owns four other vineyards including the nearby Ashley Vineyard in the Oak Knoll District (named after Darioush and Shahpar’s granddaughter), the 50 acre Sage Vineyard (22 acres planted to primarily Bordeaux red varieties along with 2 rows of Sauvignon Blanc) located at an elevation of between 1,850 and 2,080 feet on the upper slopes of Mt.
+Veeder (Mayacamas Winery is one of their close neighbors), a vineyard in Coombsville near the city of Napa and their most recent acquisition, the 21-acre former Grigsby Vineyard in Yountville from previous owners, Rocca Family Vineyards.
+As of our latest update to this review, Darioush owns 130 acres in Napa Valley of which approximately 65 are under vine.

 Darioush owned, former Grigsby Vineyard, Yountville